🔒

 1

-GS +220%, JPM +228%, MS 320 GW build-out.
-Three independent research teams arrive at near-identical conclusions: global data centre power demand will more than triple by 2030.
-This is equivalent to adding a new country the size of Japan to global electricity consumption.
+GS +220%, JPM +228%, MS 320 GW build-out — three independent teams arrive at near-identical conclusions on the 2030 picture.
+GS Commodities May'26 adds the operational anchor: US DC power demand goes from 31 GW (2025) to 66 GW (2027) — more than doubles in 24 months.
+US DC capacity reaches 94.7 GW by end-2027.
+DC share of US peak summer power: 4.1% → 8.5%.
+This is equivalent to adding a new country the size of Japan to global electricity in 24 months.
 US power demand CAGR of 3.2-3.8% is the highest since the 1990s.

 2